git-zodyac/illuma/docs/TESTKIT.md

 });
 ```

-## 🔧 Using with Different Test Frameworks
+## Framework examples

-While the examples above use Jest, the testkit works with any JavaScript testing framework:
+While the examples above use Jest, the testkit works with any JavaScript testing framework.

 ### Vitest